zaunerc/eclipserunnerplugin/EclipseRunner/help/Eclipse Runner.md

 Eclipse Runner
 ==============

+The home-page of this plugin is [github.com/scharf/eclipserunnerplugin](https://github.com/scharf/eclipserunnerplugin).

-**Note**: this is a fork of [Eclipse Runner Plugin](https://code.google.com/p/eclipserunnerplugin/) with a few bug fixes and enhancements.
+**Note**: this is a fork of [code.google.com/p/eclipserunnerplugin/](https://code.google.com/p/eclipserunnerplugin/) with a bug fixes and enhancements.

 Overview
 --------